portier/portier.github.io/specs/Portier-Protocol.md

 20. Let _nonce_ be the value of the `nonce` property from _payload_.

-21. Verify the combination _nonce_ and _originalEmail_ match the stored values, exactly as recorded by the Client when it started the authentication attempt.
+21. Verify a session record exists matching both _nonce_ and _originalEmail_ exactly, as recorded by the Client when it started the authentication attempt.

     * This refers to step 4 of [Client starts authentication].

-    * The optional _state_ can be used to help retrieve the record of the stored nonce.
+    * The optional _state_ may be used to identify the record.

 22. Invalidate the stored values from the previous step, so that they cannot be used in future attempts.